Worst-Case Analysis for a Leader-follower Partially Observable Stochastic Game: A Security Application

-\textit{State spaces, action spaces, and system dynamics}: We assume the manager can only protect one target each time.
+\textit{State spaces, action spaces, and system dynamics}: We assume the manager can only protect one target each time (e.g., visit and inspect one critical component each time).
 Thus, the state of the manager is the target under protection.
-The state space of the manager is $S^L = \{\mbox{Target 1 Protected}, \mbox{Target 2 Protected}$, $\mbox{Target 3 Protected}, \mbox{Attacked}\}$, where the ``Attacked" state indicates toxin has been successfully inserted to the system.
-The manager decides which target to protect dynamically based on its (possibly inaccurate) observation of the adversary.
+The state space of the manager is $S^L = \{\mbox{Target 1 Protected}, \mbox{Target 2 Protected},\mbox{Target 3 Protected},\\\mbox{Attacked}\}$, where the ``Attacked" state indicates toxin has been successfully inserted to the system.
+The manager decides which target to protect dynamically based on its own information data.

 The state of the adversary is the location of the adversary.
 Hence, $S^F$= \{Target 1, Target 2, Target 3, Attacked\}, and $|S|=|S^F||S^L|=16$.
 At Target $i$, the adversary can either attack the target or switch to another target.
 Thus, there are 3 actions for each agent (9 action pairs) in each state.